-Chicago was definitely a city that’s been on my list of places to see.
-However, due to their harsh cold weather (by California standards anything under 75 degrees F is cold), it was a major factor in influencing my decision of not coming to visit sooner.
-With decent flight winter deals, I could not turn away from this opportunity and bought my tickets (rain or shine, there was no going back).
+Chicago has definitely been a city on my list of places to see.
+However, due to its harsh, cold weather (by California standards, anything under 75 degrees F is cold), it was a major factor in influencing my decision not to visit sooner.
+With decent winter flight deals, I could not turn away from this opportunity and bought my tickets.
+Rain or shine, there was no going back.

-I arrived late at night via Midway International airport and took the metro which dropped me off right in downtown Chicago.
-The weather, well, as expected it was cold (about 30 degrees F).
-My puffer coat I wore along with a beanie and boots certainly was doing its job in keeping me warm.
-It took me a couple of blocks to finally arrive at the Central Loop Hotel where I would be staying for the next couple of days.
+I arrived late at night via Midway International airport and took the metro, which dropped me off right in downtown Chicago.
+As expected, the weather was cold (about 30 degrees F).
+My puffer coat, beanie, and boots certainly did their job in keeping me warm.
+It took me a couple of blocks to finally arrive at the Central Loop Hotel, where I would be staying for the next couple of days.

-The front desk clerk guided me through their online check in process and immediately provided me with my keys.
-My hotel room was small, nothing fancy at all but, it was central to everything I needed and that was more than enough for me.
-I settled in for a few minutes before deciding to brave the cold and get food.
+The front desk clerk guided me through their online check-in process and immediately provided me with my keys.
+My hotel room was small and nothing fancy at all, but it was central to everything I needed, and that was more than enough for me.
+I settled in for a few minutes before deciding to brave the cold and get some food.

-I ended up at Giordanos, a restaurant known for Chicago’s deep dish pizza.
-The pizza was quite huge for my taste with layers of cheese and crust combined.
-I thought it was the most I’ve eaten pizza in my life but, it was quite good.
+I ended up at Giordano’s, a restaurant known for Chicago’s deep-dish pizza.
+The pizza was quite huge for my taste, with layers of cheese and crust combined.
+I thought it was the most pizza I had ever eaten in my life, but it was quite good.

-After stuffing myself with the pizza, I walked around a few blocks to observe my new surroundings and tried to burned off all the cheese I had consumed.
-It was freezing and I found myself walking alone.
+After stuffing myself with pizza, I walked around a few blocks to observe my new surroundings and tried to burn off all the cheese I had consumed.
+It was freezing, and I found myself walking alone.

-At first, I thought it was odd how quiet it was and not see too many cars around until I saw the Chicago river.
-The sight of it was breathtaking under the cool air.
-I took a couple of shots before heading back to my room and eventually realised that Chicago was 3 hours ahead from Cali.
-It all made sense now how I’ve been wandering around outside in the cold at 1am without people around.
-Silly me, I must’ve been tired from the flight.
+At first, I thought it was odd how quiet it was and how there weren’t too many cars around until I saw the Chicago River.
+The sight of it was breathtaking in the cool air.
+I took a couple of shots before heading back to my room and eventually realized that Chicago was three hours ahead of Cali.
+It all made sense now how I had been wandering around outside in the cold at 1 am without seeing many people.
+Silly me, I must have been tired from the flight.